Child marriage in India: The Prohibition of Child Marriage Act, 2006

+Prohibition of Child Marriage (Amendment) Bill, 2021

+In December 2021, the Indian Government presented a bill called the 'Prohibition of Child Marriage (Amendment) Bill, 2021' in Parliament.
+The purpose of this bill is to equalize the age of marriage for women with that of men by raising it to 21 years.
+The underlying premise of the Bill is that by increasing the age of marriage, it will eliminate the prevalence of child marriage.
+Shortly after the bill was introduced, Women and Child Development Minister Smriti Irani stated that the bill aims to supersede all current laws, including any traditions, customs, or practices related to marriage.

 Applicability

-Muslim organizations of India have long argued that Indian laws, passed by its parliament, such as the 2006 child marriage law do not apply to Muslims, because marriage is a personal law subject.
+Muslim organizations of India have long argued that Indian laws passed by its parliament, such as the 2006 child marriage law, do not apply to Muslims, because marriage is a personal law subject.
 The Delhi High Court, as well as other state high courts of India, have disagreed.
 The Delhi Court, for example, ruled that Prohibition of Child Marriage Act, 2006 overrides all personal laws and governs each and every citizen of India The ruling stated that an under-age marriage, where either the man or woman is over 16 years old, would not be a void marriage but voidable one, which would become valid if no steps are taken by such court as has option[s] to order otherwise.
 In case either of the parties is less than 18 years old, the marriage is void, given the age of consent is 18 in India, sex with minors under the age of 18 is a statutory crime under Section 376 of Indian Penal Code.

 Various other High courts in India – including the Gujarat High Court, the Karnataka High Court and the Madras High Court – have ruled that the act prevails over any personal law (including Muslim personal law).

-Legal Action on Legal Confusion
+Legal action on legal confusion

 There is a standing legal confusion as to Marital Rape within prohibited Child Marriages in India.
 Marital rape per se is not a crime in India; but the position with regard to children is confusing.
 While the exception under the criminal law (section 375, Indian Penal Code, 1860) applicable to adults puts an exception and allows marital rape of a girl child between the age of 15–18 years by her husband.
 However this provision of exception has been read down by the Supreme Court of India in the case of Independent Thought v.
-Union of India in October, 2017 and it declares that sexual intercourse with all wives below 18 years of age shall be considered as rape; another new and progressive legislation Protection of Children from Sexual Offences Act, 2012 disallows any such sexual relationships and puts such crimes with marriages as an aggravated offense.
+Union of India in October 2017 and it declares that sexual intercourse with all wives below 18 years of age shall be considered as rape; another new and progressive legislation Protection of Children from Sexual Offences Act, 2012 disallows any such sexual relationships and puts such crimes with marriages as an aggravated offense.